UIKonf/uikonf-website/social-events.md

 includeInNavigation: 1
 ---

-Note: Attendance at our social events is restricted to UIKonf participants.
+Note: Attendance at our social events is restricted to UIKonf ticket holders.